aFarkas/lazysizes/plugins/include/README.md

 </div>
 ```

-Content, style and AMD includes can also be mixed and used with or without conditions:
+Content, Style and AMD includes can also be mixed and used with or without conditions:

 ```html
 <div class="slider lazyload"